Overview of Uveitis

 1. Adalimumab+in+Patients+with+Active+Noninfectious+Uveitis">Jaffe GJ, Dick AD, Brézin AP, et al: Adalimumab in Patients with Active Noninfectious Uveitis.
 N Engl J Med 8;375(10):932-43, 2016. doi: 10.1056/NEJMoa1509852.

 Inflammation of the uveal tract (uveitis) can affect the anterior segment (including the iris), intermediate uveal tract (including the vitreous), or posterior uvea (including the choroid, retina, and optic nerve).

 Most cases are idiopathic, but known causes include infections, trauma, and autoimmune disorders.

-Findings in anterior uveitis include aching eye pain, photophobia, redness closely surrounding the cornea (ciliary flush), and, on slit-lamp examination, cells and flare.
+Findings in acute anterior uveitis include aching eye pain, photophobia, redness closely surrounding the cornea (ciliary flush), and, on slit-lamp examination, cells and flare.

 Intermediate and posterior uveitis tend to cause less pain and eye redness but more floaters and decreased vision.